In-game purchases

 Conditions

-After adding purchases and publishing the game draft, send a request to enable purchases to games-partners@yandex-team.ru.
-Be sure to include your game's name and identifier (ID) in the email.
+After you added purchases and published the game draft, send the request to enable purchases to games-partners@yandex-team.com.
+Be sure to include your game's name and ID in the email.

-After receiving a confirmation reply from games-partners@yandex-team.ru saying that the purchases have been enable, you'll be able to configure and test them out.
+After you receive the confirmation from games-partners@yandex-team.com saying that the purchases are enabled, you can configure and test them.

 Initialization